reframejs/reframe/docs/overview.template.md

 ### Reframe VS Next.js

-The main problem with Next.js, is that
+On a high-level, The main problem with Next.js, is that
  1. using Next.js feels like having tied hands, and
  2. Next.js doesn't embrace the trend of using React predominantly on the server.